Willowgate: Background

 In the 1980s, Zimbabwe faced a serious shortage of motor vehicles, and was one of the few countries in the world where the number of registered automobiles had declined in the previous few years.
 The cause of this scarcity was a shortage of foreign exchange reserves, which prevented the country from importing enough vehicles to meet demand.
 Part of the reason for this was that Zimbabwe was paying off its foreign debt on schedule, rather than extending payments over a longer period like most other African countries at the time.
 In the year before the scandal, one-third of Zimbabwe's $1.8 billion in foreign income went to debt payments, with most of the rest spent on oil imports and the military.
+Emmerson Mnangagwa was also implicated in this scandal.

 At the time, there were only two legal importers of cars into Zimbabwe: Willowvale Motor Industries, located in Willowvale, Harare, and a sister plant, which assembled Mazda, Toyota, and Peugeot vehicles from imported kits.
 Willowvale was a subsidiary of IDC, a parastatal, and its board was chaired by the permanent secretary of the Ministry of Industry and Commerce.
 The foreign currency shortage had caused production to fall from a peak of 7,430 vehicles in 1982 to only 2,416 in 1988.
 At the Willowvale plant in Harare, which had the capacity to assembly 4,500 cars a year, just 1,400 were produced in 1987.
 Meanwhile, the government estimated that the country needed more than 20,000 new vehicles each year to replace old ones and meet new demand.
 With a backlog of 100,000 vehicles, purchasing a new car became nearly impossible for many in Zimbabwe, and many dealerships stopped taking names on waiting lists.
 At the time, the law prioritised government ministers and members of parliament for new car purchases, allowing them to skip the waiting list on the grounds that they needed vehicles to carry out official business.

 Unable to purchase a car at home, many Zimbabweans pooled their vacation allowances—roughly $200 in foreign exchange per family member—to purchase used cars in neighboring countries like Botswana.
 Many of these cars were in poor condition, and the government closed the holiday loophole in 1988, concerned that the foreign purchases were costing $5 million a year in foreign currency.
 In response to ballooning prices, the government set price controls on motor vehicle sales.
 A black market emerged for new and second-hand vehicles, and dealers and sellers found ways to circumvent these controls.
-The Sandura Commission, set up to investigate the Willowgate scandal, was told of "undesirable practices" taking place in this context, including part exchange arrangements in which dealers asked customers who wanted a new car to provide a used one in exchange, which they would then resell at a much higher price.
+The government commission set up to investigate the Willowgate scandal was told of "undesirable practices" taking place in this context, including part exchange arrangements in which dealers asked customers who wanted a new car to provide a used one in exchange, which they would then resell at a much higher price.
 Some dealers also evaded price controls by selling vehicles indirectly at an uncontrolled price through a connected third party and splitting the profit.